- 1 How to Become a Blogger and Make Money

 - 8 Step Seven: Time to Write Great Content for Your Blog

-You Want to Know How to Become a Blogger
+How to Become a Blogger and Make Money

 You’re in the right place if you want the low-down on how to become a blogger the easy way!
 And I’ll throw in some extra advice for you that I WISH I HAD KNOWN BEFORE I GOT STARTED…you’re welcome!
 Most how-to articles about starting a blog or website are too vague.